Julius Lagodny – PhD Candidate Cornell University & Data Analyst

 In my research I look at questions of immigration and immigrant inclusion and incorporation in different western democracies and electoral systems.
-I am particularly interested in sub-national variations of voting and political participation by taking regional and local context into account for individual behavior and perceptions.
-My main cases in my research are the US, Germany, and Austria.
-I also work on Spain, Canada, and New Zealand in other projects.
+I am particularly interested in sub-national variations of voting and political participation by taking regional and local context into account for individuals’ behavior and perceptions.
+The main cases in my research are the US, Germany, and Austria.
+In my other work I also look at Spain, Canada, and New Zealand.

-In my dissertation titled “The Migrant Turnout Gap – External Effects of Citizenship Regimes and Social Context on Political Participation”, I research why immigrant-origin citizens participate less in formal politics compared to autochthonous citizens – in particular in countries with restrictive citizenship-regimes.
+In my dissertation titled “The Migrant Turnout Gap – External Effects of Citizenship Regimes and Social Context on Political Participation”, I research why immigrant-origin citizens participate less in formal politics compared to autochthonous citizens – in particular in countries with restrictive citizenship-regimes like Germany and Austria.
 I argue that restrictive citizenship policies create strong negative externalities for political participation of immigrant-origin citizens.
 Immigrant-origin citizens in enclaves with many non-citizens perceive ineligibility for formal politics like voting as the norm among their peers.
 The same is not true for autochthonous citizens.
 Also, immigrant-origin citizens do not show the same voting gap in areas with very few non-citizens.
 I use a multi-method approach combining localized public-opinion and panel data, archival and census data, and semi-structured qualitative interviews to test my hypothesis.
-My main cases are Germany and Austria as cases of restrictive citizenship regimes.
-I also quantitatively test my argument using 16 European countries.
-The findings help us understand how disenfranchised non-citizens can have negative effects on and raises questions of.
-In particular in countries like Germany and Austria with very restrictive citizenship and naturalization regimes, this raises questions concerning passive voter suppression and, ultimately, of democratic legitimacy of their polity.

 I have been quoted and cited in several American and international media outlets: The Associated Press, The Washington Post, Le Figaro (France), Infobae (Argentina), Marktforschung.de (Germany), and others.